Tackling Impunity in Guatemala

 Applause rang through the court after after the verdict.

-Last August, in a Guatemala City courtroom, four former soldiers were each sentenced to more than 6,000 years of imprisonment for the 1982 massacre of 201 victims in the village of Las Dos Erres, plus an additional 30 years for crimes against humanity.
+In a Guatemala City courtroom, five former soldiers were each sentenced to more than 6,000 years of imprisonment for the 1982 massacre of 201 victims in the village of Las Dos Erres, plus an additional 30 years for crimes against humanity.
 The villagers had been shot or bludgeoned to death and their bodies thrown into a well.
+In 2012, a Guatemalan court has ordered a trial against former president José Efrain Rios Montt (1982-1983) who is facing charges of genocide for the deaths of thousands of indigenous people during his regime.
+This historic trial, which marks the first time genocide proceedings have been brought in Latin America, contribute to the country’s historical memory and represent a form of reparation for victims.

 - Date Modified: